curtyg/halon_task_1/README.md

 ## Computer Science principles applied

 Having decided on doing Task 1 I knew i would have to decide on an algorithm to use.
 There seemed to be a number of resources online discussing procedural generation, including a wiki dedicated to it and the different techniques.
-At some point I decided on using Perlin noise - purely because I could find both Ken Perlin's original (improved) version (in Java) and another article breaking down how the algorithm works.
+At some point I decided on using Perlin noise.
+I had seen some mention of it being used for terrain generation in games.
+I could also find both Ken Perlin's original (improved) version (in Java) and another article breaking down how the algorithm works.

 I then went about implementing the algorithm in Python using the Unreal Engine python API for the vector math.